Residential Water Piping Replacement Permit Requirements

 be supplemented with a ground rod.

-The Water Piping Permit is NOT available if you are:
+A Water Piping Replacement Permit is NOT available if you are:

-- Replacing or repairing the tub or tub-shower enclosure.
-See the e-Permits menu for
+- Replacing or repairing the tub or tub-shower enclosure;

-- Adding new water piping as part of a larger remodeling project.
+- Adding new water piping as part of a home remodel; or

 - Relocating plumbing fixtures, faucets, or valves.